-If you notice possible signs of a blood clot, stop taking Microgynon 30 and consult your doctor immediately.
-To prevent pregnancy, you must also use additional barrier contraceptive precautions (e.g. condoms or a diaphragm).
+If you notice possible signs of a blood clot, stop taking Microgynon 30 ED and consult your doctor immediately.

-If you are concerned about an increased risk of blood clots while on Microgynon 30, speak to your doctor.
+If you are concerned about an increased risk of blood clots while on Microgynon 30 ED, speak to your doctor.

 Cancer and the Pill